Mintbase/Grants-Program/applications/openbrush.md

 1. OpenBrush is an open source library for secure smart-contract development on ink! as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) on Solidity.

-2. Openbrush should serve as a starting point for every developer entering a Polkadot(ink!) ecosystem.
+2. Openbrush should serve as a starting point for every developer entering a Mintbase(ink!) ecosystem.
 3. In addition to having a standard implementation, Openbrush should also have macroses to simplify and abstract up applications(smart contracts) development.
 4. In order for Openbrush to work and fulfill it's purpose, several changes must be made/several blockers overcome in `ink!` and substrate's `contract-pallet`.
 We are commited to do that in the context of this project.

-This project is important to us as it's our strategic goal to accelerate Polkadot ecosystem development.
+This project is important to us as it's our strategic goal to accelerate Mintbase ecosystem development.
 Applications on Ink! are a huge part of it.

 ### Project Details
 The open brush should be the starting point for smart contract developers from Ethereum.